Randomblock1/caffeinate2/README.md

 **Upgrade other apps' sleep prevention** keeps the Mac awake on behalf of tools that can't.
 Tools like Claude Code, Codex, and `caffeinate -i` use a low-level assertion that *still allows sleep when the lid closes* — so a long-running agent dies the moment you shut the lid.
 With this on, caffeinate2 watches for those assertions and temporarily upgrades to **Entirely** mode while one is active.

 - Requires the privileged helper.
 Enabling the toggle installs it if necessary (prompting once).
+- Only *your* programs are upgraded. macOS's own processes hold sleep assertions during ordinary use all the time (the power daemon, `runningboardd`, audio and media daemons, Apple's apps); they release them on their own, so caffeinate2 ignores every one of them and never mentions them in the menu.
 - The menu shows which app triggered the upgrade, and lists assertions it deliberately ignores.
 - A manual left-click-off overrides the watcher until the next new assertion.